Building a Machine Learning Development Environment

 (env) $ pip install torch==1.7.1+cu110 torchvision==0.8.2+cu110 torchaudio===0.7.2 -f https://download.pytorch.org/whl/torch_stable.html

-To verify that PyTorch has been installed correctly, run the following command after running the Python interpreter.
-If a tensor is returned, it’s successful.
+To verify that PyTorch is properly installed, run the following commands after launching the Python interpreter.
+If a tensor is returned, the installation was successful:

 1